Medically reviewed on Aug 22, 2018

 - Stool test.
 You may be asked to collect a stool sample for testing.
 A stool test may help determine if your proctitis is caused by a bacterial infection.

-- Scope exam of the final portion of your colon.
-During a flexible sigmoidoscopy, your doctor uses a slender, flexible, lighted tube to examine the sigmoid, the last part of your colon — including the rectum.
+- Scope exam of the last portion of your colon.
+During this test (flexible sigmoidoscopy), your doctor uses a slender, flexible, lighted tube to examine the last part of your colon (sigmoid), as well as the rectum.
 During the procedure, your doctor can also take small samples of tissue (biopsy) for laboratory analysis.

 - Scope exam of your entire colon.
-A colonoscopy allows your doctor to view your entire colon using a thin, flexible, lighted tube with an attached camera.
+This test (colonoscopy) allows your doctor to view your entire colon using a thin, flexible, lighted tube with an attached camera.
 Your doctor can also take a biopsy during this test.

-Testing for sexually transmitted infections.
-This involves obtaining a sample of discharge from your rectum or from the tube that drains urine from your bladder (urethra).
+- Tests for sexually transmitted infections.
+These tests involve obtaining a sample of discharge from your rectum or from the tube that drains urine from your bladder (urethra).

 During a flexible sigmoidoscopy, the doctor inserts a sigmoidoscope into your rectum to check for abnormalities in your lower colon.